FDRMFL: Multimodal Federated Feature Extraction Model Based on Information Maximization and Contrastive Learning: Methodology

-where $\epsilon_i$ is a random error term (satisfying $\mathbb{E}[\epsilon_i | Z_i] = 0$ and $\text{Var}(\epsilon_i | Z_i) = \sigma_{\epsilon,i}^2$).
-The optimization goal of the global model is to minimize the overall risk, which includes four terms: prediction loss, mutual information regularization, modality alignment regularization, and federated contrastive regularization, which are defined as follows.
-First, the prediction loss is used to measure the deviation between the model's predicted value and the true label, and is defined based on the expectation of the global distribution as:
+where $\epsilon_i$ is a zero-mean noise term ($\mathbb{E}[\epsilon_i | Z_i] = 0$, $\text{Var}(\epsilon_i | Z_i) = \sigma_{\epsilon,i}^2$).
+The global objective minimizes a weighted sum of four terms---prediction loss, mutual information regularization, modality alignment, and federated contrastive regularization---defined as follows.
+The \emph{prediction loss} measures the deviation between model output and target:

 Since $y_i = f(Z_i) + \epsilon_i$, this equation can be expanded as